Looming School Bus Strike Leave Students in a Transportation Pickle

 Why the City Won’t Budge

 “We will do everything in our power to legally prevent our employees from violating their collective bargaining agreement, including going to court for an immediate injunction,” Domenic Gatto, president of Atlantic Express Transportation Corp., told the Wall Street Journal.
-Gatto said his company, which is the largest school bus company in the city, is “vehemently opposed” to a union strike.
+Gatto said his company, the largest school bus company in the city, is “vehemently opposed” to a union strike.

 Carolyn Daly, a spokeswoman for four of the city’s bus companies, urged for prudent action.
 Daly told the New York Times, “It is in everyone’s best interest that cooler heads prevail and our drivers and matrons stay on the job.”